Some links in this post contain affiliate links. I receive a small commission if you use the links at no extra cost to you.

 I left Melbourne a few years ago, I lived there for 15 months out of my 24 months whilst on a working holiday visa, but I still remember my time there perfectly.
 I love Melbourne so much, it really is the best city in the World!

 However I remember that when I lived in Melbourne, people I knew who were visiting for a few days would often contact me to say that there isn’t anything to do in Melbourne or they don’t know what to do in Melbourne as it’s not an iconic City like Sydney, and I continue to hear that even now.

-I totally understand that initially, however there really is so much to do and see in Melbourne.
+I totally understand that initially, however, there really are so many things to do in Melbourne.
 The thing is that Melbourne is one of those cities that you need to live in to really understand, and you need to spend time exploring the best suburbs of Melbourne outside of the CBD.
-I loved Melbourne because it felt so local and quirky!

 Not only that but there’s usually a band playing and there are clothes, jewellery and art stalls.